-Bispham beach is a andy beach.
-Blackpool tramway runs along the length of the sea front at Bispham.
+Bispham beach is a sandy beach where the Blackpool tramway runs along the length of the sea front at Bispham.

-The Blackpool Golden Mile is the central stretch of sand and promenade that runs between Blackpool’s north and south piers, and has been famous as the home of British seaside culture for over a century.
-Blackpool is the only town in the United Kingdom with three piers.
-Blackpool became a read more
+The Blackpool Golden Mile is the central stretch of sand and promenade that runs between Blackpool’s north and south piers, and has been famous as the home of British seaside read more

 Arnside beach and the Arnside area is a designated area of outstanding natural beauty.
-Arnside is on the estuary where the River Kent enters Morecambe Bay and has sites of scientific interest because of the rare butterflies and alpine plants.
-There are many lovely wooded walks around the National Trust read more
+Arnside is on the estuary where the River Kent enters Morecambe Bay and has sites of read more

 Morecambe South beach is a sand and shingle beach within a traditional seaside town with amusements and promenade.
 Facilities include toilets, cafes, parking, promenade and amusements.

-Beach and sand dunes.
+The North beach at St Anne’s consists of a sandy beach and dunes.
 Site of Special Scientific Interest which is full of interesting wild plants and animals.

-A few miles down the coast from Blackpool St Anne’s is a great contrast to the bustling Blackpool Beach.
-The beach is very long, and when the tide is out it can take a long walk to get to the sea.
-Parking, toilets, food options and pier.
-We have no dog information read more
+St Annes Beach is a few miles down the coast from Blackpool and St Anne’s is a great contrast to the bustling Blackpool Beaches.
+The beach is very long, and read more